Greenville Downtown Airport: Facilities

 Greenville Downtown Airport covers 385 acres (156 ha) at an elevation of 1,048 feet (319 m).
-It has two asphalt runways: 1/19 is 5,393 by 100 feet (1,644 x 30 m) and 10/28 is 3,998 by 80 feet (1,219 x 24 m).
+It has two asphalt runways: 1/19 is 5,393 by 100 feet (1,644 x 30 m) and 10/28 is 4,000 by 80 feet (1,219 x 24 m).
 It has two helipads, each concrete 50 by 50 feet (15 x 15 m).

 The Airport Commission recently completed extensive runway, taxiway, and apron improvements, a major terminal renovation, and construction of a new road that made additional land available for development.

-Located at GMU are many companies that provide aviation services like aircraft rental, flight instruction, aircraft maintenance, helicopter services, aircraft management, fuel service, aircraft sales, air charter and air taxi.
+Various companies at GMU provide aviation services.
+The airport hosts five flight schools including CAVU Flight School and ATP Flight School.
+Other companies provide aircraft rental, aircraft maintenance, helicopter services, aircraft management, fuel service, aircraft sales, air charter and air taxi services.

 GMU has a restaurant, the Runway Cafe, and a public park where people can learn about aviation.
+The restaurant was featured in an episode of the TV show Restaurant: Impossible, with initial filming in October 2022 and an original air date in February 2023.

-In 2016, the airport had 91,612 aircraft operations, average 412 per day: 65% general aviation, 32% air taxi, and 3% military.
-410 aircraft are based at this airport.
+In the year ending December 31, 2022, the airport had 85,103 aircraft operations, average 233 per day: 81% general aviation, 17% air taxi, and 1% military.
+200 aircraft at that time were based at this airport: 155 single-engine, 23 multi-engine, 17 jet, and 5 helicopter.
 It is located south of Interstate 385 and east of North Pleasantburg Drive in Greenville.

 Governance

-The Greenville Downtown Airport is governed by a five-person appointed Commission authorized by Act 919.
-Two appointees each from city and county councils, and one at-large, serve three-year terms.
+The Greenville Downtown Airport is governed by a five-person appointed commission authorized by Act 919.
+Two appointees each from city and county councils, and one at-large, serve staggered three-year terms.